 No food is permitted in the law library.
+Any food found in the law library will be removed.
 Beverages, however, are permitted.

 LAW CAREER SERVICES

 Law Career Services (LCS) assists students and alumni with their career development needs.
 The office is open on Mondays, Tuesdays, and Fridays from 9 am to 5:30 pm, and on Wednesdays and Thursdays from 9 am to 6:30 pm, and may be reached at 442-6625.